 - Make sure you spend time with your closest friends laughing and reminiscing about special times with them.
 You will feel wonderful and it will remind you what is so great about those who you chose to leave behind for long periods of time.
-It will help them to realize that just because you left, and lived life without them for so long does not mean you still don’t love and cherish them.
+It will help them to realize that just because you lef, does not mean you still don’t love and cherish them.

 There are some things about your culture you won’t like

-- For culture shock you constantly need to repeat the mantra “Not better or worse, just different.”
-You need to do the same with reverse culture shock as well.
+- For culture shock, you constantly need to repeat the mantra “Not better or worse, just different.”
+Do the same with reverse culture shock as well.
 It is okay to appreciate other ways more, just don’t try to fight the old ways.
 You can’t change the god damn internet speed, so stop wishing you were back in the land where it is 21st century speed.
 Go get yourself a cuppa, by the time you return the page should have loaded.

 - Try to adapt the old things you don’t like into new.
 For example, I have been struggling with having to go back to a traditional Christmas, I liked doing my own thing.
 So I am doing my best to make it more of a joyful occasion by attending the Carols in the Domain and having our own private time as a family during the day.

 - Look for those things you love about your country and focus on that.
 I try to get to the beach as often as I can as I love Australian beaches and it helps me to forget that bloody internet speed.

 You slip back into the mundane where nothing is new and everything is the same.

 There is plenty of newness in your home town or country, you just have to look at it with new eyes.
 Many people remain trapped in the idea that their travels are over, almost as if life is itself.